 Emmanuel Dapidran Pacquiao, or as he’s more commonly known, Manny Pacquiao is a professional boxer and Senator of the Philippines.
 He is regarded as one of the best boxers of all time because of his achievements and longevity in the sport.

-Despite being past 40 years of age, Manny Pacquiao is still ranked #10 pound-for-pound by The Ring Magazine as of January 2021.
+Despite being past 40, Manny Pacquiao is still ranked #10 pound-for-pound by The Ring Magazine as of January 2021.
 He is widely known as Pac-Man in the boxing community.

-Pacquiao is the only boxer in the history of the sport to win world titles in 8 different weight classes.
+Pacquiao is the only boxer in the sport’s history to win world titles in 8 different weight classes.
 Currently, Pacquiao holds the WBA super-welterweight title, which he won in 2019.
 He was named fighter of the year in 2008 and 2009 and fighter of the decade (the 2000s) by the Boxing Writers Association of America.

 Since Manny Pacquiao made his professional debut at the age of 16, there is not much information on his amateur career.
 He had his first professional fight on January 22, 1995, and won his first title almost 4 years later, beating Chatchai Sasakul to become WBC flyweight champion.

-Pacquiao did not compete in 2020, however, the Filipino is set to return to the ring in a cross-over fight against UFC star Conor McGregor in 2021.
+Pacquiao did not compete in 2020.
+However, the Filipino is set to box against Ryan Garcia in 2021.

 As of January 2021, Manny Pacquiao’s boxing record stands at a whopping 62-7-2, according to BoxRec.
 39 of his 62 victories have come through knockout, while 3 of his 7 defeats have been knockouts too.